Skip to content

 Dynamic markets, from global fintech hub Singapore (which consistently ranks highly on education) to Mainland China, which is taking the lead on solar, for example, have harnessed the recognised skills of their respective workforces to position themselves as competitive players in global industries.

-Mainland China, which tops our list of investment destinations, has since 2019 invested USD4 billion–6 billion annually in clean energy R&D, including the solar industry.
+Mainland China, which tops the list of investor investment destinations identified in our report, has since 2019 invested USD4 billion–6 billion annually in clean energy R&D, including the solar industry.
 “Whether it’s polysilicon, solar panels, solar wafers or solar cells, a large part of manufacturing capacity sits in China,” confirms Amit Goel, Lead Portfolio Manager, Global Emerging Markets Strategy at Fidelity.

 Universities and technical institutes across the country offer training in solar technology and sustainable engineering, up to degree level.
 This large pool of experts has been key to attracting investment from multinational corporations seeking to tap into Mainland China’s manufacturing capabilities.